CodeRacket/flask_auth_mvp/README.md

 python3 generate_secrets.py
 ```

-add the below lines to the .env file to extend environmental variables
+add the below lines to the .env file This uses environmental variables so the system can differentiate between development and production modes.
-to enable Flask migrations and set the developers environmental variable
 ```bash
 FLASK_APP=wsgi.py       # For integrating Flask migrations
 FLASK_ENV=development   # For setting developer mode or production